mmatzke/Combo-Word-Search/README.md

 pip install PyMuPDF
 ```
 ## Example
-By searching for ["just", "Memories", "HOME"] the algorithm marks this area in
+By searching for ["HOME", "just", "Memories"] the algorithm marks this area in
 the Sample-PDF

 ![Example](img/example.png)